 Free Play is unstructured playtime, where children make their own decisions and use their imagination to stay entertained.
-It’s spontaneous, creative, and is all about using the world around them.
+It’s spontaneous, creative, and all about using the world around them.

 Social skills and playtime

-For example, playing on the playground slide or climbing an access ladder for the play castle isn’t something you can all do at once, so the children need to wait and be patient.
-Plus, the queuing can help them learn self-discipline and the benefit of sharing a piece of playground equipment with others.
+For example, playing on the playground slide or climbing an access ladder for the play castle isn’t something you can all do at once, so the children must wait and be patient.
+Plus, queuing can help them learn self-discipline and the benefit of sharing a piece of playground equipment with others.
 Similarly, with group games like tag or double dutch skipping – children need to work together, listen to each other, and learn how to express themselves clearly.

 Parents and teachers can help children on their way during social play, but it’s a good idea to let them learn this on their own.
 Why not just nudge them in the right direction and give them advice?

 For instance, shy children may not feel brave enough to ask to play with the group.
 Instead, parents could advise them to join in where they can.
-So, if a group is playing on the swings and one person needs a push, parents or teachers could suggest a shy child goes and offers them a push?
+So, if a group is playing on the swings and one person needs a push, parents or teachers could suggest a shy child goes and offers them a push.
 Or if a group is queuing for the playground hopscotch, tell them to go and join in the queue.

-Is playing alone bad?
+Is playing alone wrong?

 Don’t worry if you see your kid wander off and play on their own sometimes – a little alone time is good for us all.
 Shy children are more predisposed to this, and it’s good to get them to interact with others in groups, but don’t try to remove it entirely.

 According to Voice of Play, playing alone can support social and emotional development.
-“It develops a strong sense of independence, promotes creativity and imagination, and alleviates boredom when they devise their own entertainment.”
+“It develops a strong sense of independence, promotes creativity and imagination, and alleviates boredom when they devise their entertainment.”

 A strong sense of independence will help a child prepare for anything life throws at them.
 If they’re confident with themselves, they’ll be confident with others.
 Playing alone facilitates this like nothing else.
 As a result, they’ll learn to be ok when they don’t have someone with them.

-They’re only limited by their imaginations when they play alone – there’s no one else to please or worry about, they can let their imaginations run wild.
+They’re only limited by their imaginations when they play alone – there’s no one else to please or worry about, and they can let their imaginations run wild.

 Without someone telling them what to do, children can learn to be comfortable on their own and find out what they enjoy doing the most.
 It’ll help them be less clingy and to understand that everyone needs space.